 Buckle up if you are active in sports!
 One way or another you too will be affected by Artificial Intelligence (AI) and deep learning.
 Some people are underestimating the impact of it but by doing so, they make a huge mistake.
 Sports is one of the business segments that will be affected most!
-We discuss which user groups will have to get used to this phenomenon and how AI is impacting the world of sports.
+We discuss which user groups will have to get used to this phenomenon and how Artificial Intelligence is impacting the world of sports.

 Artificial Intelligence, machine learning and deep learning

 First things first!
 Do you actually know what Artificial Intelligence (AI), machine learning and deep learning are?
 For those that have heard of it, but not know exactly what it is, let me try to explain it in simple terms.

 Artificial Intelligence is what the word suggests.
 It is an intelligence that is artificial!
 It is programmed by humans in order to perform tasks done by humans and requiring the human intelligence.
 Tasks that lends itself for AI are for example speech and image recognition, decision making and analysis.
 So yes, your Siri and Alexa are applications of artificial intelligence.
 Basically everything which can be translated into data lends itself for AI.
 So, is it a smart thinking machine?
 Bang on!
 That’s what it is.